 - TOEFL (Test of English as a Foreign Language) score report, if available

-Application period for the 2021-2022 Global Undergraduate Exchange Program is already CLOSED.
-Please check back in November 2021 for the 2022-2023 application period.
+Application period for the 2023-2024 Global Undergraduate Exchange Program is now CLOSED.
+Check back for a new application cycle on December 2023.